codesbydeen/codesbydeen/README.md

 - 📫 How to reach me **dinegerald10@gmail.com**

-- 📄 Know about my experiences [www.linkedin.com/in/geraldinegerald](www.linkedin.com/in/geraldinegerald)
+- 📄 Know about my experiences on LinkedIn [www.linkedin.com/in/geraldinegerald](www.linkedin.com/in/geraldinegerald)

 - ⚡ Fun fact **React is my favourite front-end framework library**